Plea-Justice/plea-justice.github.io/index.md

 | <img src="./img/home/driving.png" alt="Avatar driving a car" width="100%"> | <img src="./img/home/shopping.png" alt="Avatar pointing to the salesclerk an item they want in an eyeglass store" width="100%"> |

-One of two unique scenarios is depicted -- one in which the participant-avatar is leaving a parking lot, and the other in which the participant-avatar is browsing for a pair of glasses at the mall.
-These animated sequences provide context to the participant as they illustrate a plausible series of events resulting in the participant-avatar being brought to court over accusations of either a hit-and-run or larceny (though, other scenarios are in development)
+One of three unique scenarios is depicted - one in which the participant-avatar is leaving a parking lot; one in which the participant-avatar is browsing for a pair of sunglasses at a retail store; one in which the participant-avatar is at a party with a friend.
+These animated sequences provide context to the participants, illustrating plausible series of events that lead them to be charged with a hit-and-run, theft, or drug possession (respectively).

 | <img src="./img/home/judge.PNG" alt="judge reminding the reader their rights" width="100%"> | <img src="./img/home/district_attorney.PNG" alt="district attorney reminding the outcomes if pleading guilty" width="100%"> |

+All sequences can easily culminate in a variety of events, including receiving a summons to appear in court, appearing before a judge (with a prosecutor presenting charges), and being interrogated by a law enforcement officer.
+For guilty plea studies specifically, these events can culminate with participant-avatars receiving a plea offer (typically from a defense attorney).

-Both sequences lead up to the participant-avatar being summoned to court.
-For plea decision-making studies, these events culminate with the participant-avatar being offered a plea deal (typically by a defense attorney).
-The participant navigates the simulation by clicking through interactions with other actors.
-As the simulation progresses, they learn more about the incident and the context of the accusation (e.g., their guilt status).
+Participants navigate the simulation by clicking through interactions with animated actors (i.e., sprites).
+As the simulation progresses, they learn more about the incident and the context of the accusation (e.g., guilt status, evidence).

 ### Customizable Avatars